Chair: Joan Eckerson

 EXS 489.
 Laboratory Methods and Procedures.
 0-4 credits.
 FA, SP

 Course designed to develop practical skills and knowledge in laboratory technique, procedures, protocols and exercise prescription in the areas of cardiorespiratory fitness, body composition, muscular fitness, flexibility and basic EKG interpretation.
 Additional laboratory testing will be required outside of regular class time.
 Lecture/Lab course.
-P: EXS 401, EXS major or IC, and current CPR/AED certification.
+P or CO: EXS 401, EXS major or IC, and current CPR/AED certification.

 EXS 492.
 Exercise Science Internship.
 1-4 credits.
 FA, SP, SU